abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 The rotations of a triangle form a monoid --- the *rotations are objects* (of which the zero-degree rotation is the identity) and the monoid operation which combines two rotations into one is just the operation of performing the first rotation and then performing the second one.

-**NB:** Note once again that the elements in the group are the *rotations*, not the triangles themselves, actually the group has nothing to do with triangles, as we shall see later.
+Note once again that the elements in the group are the *rotations*, not the triangles themselves, actually the group has nothing to do with triangles, as we shall see later.
+{: .nota-bene}

 Cyclic groups/monoids
 ---